 Could you use some extra cash?
-Most of us can, especially with the challenges of high gas prices, a sluggish job market and salary freezes.
-To help you free up more cash this month, we’ve provided 10 simple ways you can save $50.
+Most of us can, especially with the challenges of a looming recession, stalled wage growth and rising prices on consumer goods.
+To help you free up more cash this month, here are 10 easy ways to save $50 (or more!).

-- Skip the Drinks: Stop ordering drinks when you go out.
+Stop ordering drinks when you go out.
 Skip the margarita or Diet Coke in favor of water with lemon – you’ll be glad when it’s time to pay the tab.

-- Buy Store Brands: Shop generic and enjoy identical products at a considerably lower cost.
+Save indulgent coffee drinks for a special treat, rather than your everyday caffeine fix.

 Shop generic for groceries, household products, personal care essentials and over-the-counter medications to enjoy nearly identical products at a considerably lower cost.